 Many nuclear medicine technologists work in cardiology offices or clinics and in PET/CT imaging centers, where t hey work directly with patients in a non-invasive way to obtain valuable diagnostic information about the function and physiology of the body, and offer treatment with ionizing radiation.

-Earning Potential: The median annual earnings of nuclear medicine technologists in 2013 was $71,970.
-The median hourly wage was $34.60.
+Earning Potential: The median annual earnings of nuclear medicine technologists in 2020 was $79,590.
+The median hourly wage was $38.27/hour.
 (Source: U.S. Department of Labor)